ATO Rental Property Worksheet Excel | Google Sheets

 - Repairs and maintenance: $2,150

-- Land tax: $0 (below threshold)
+- Land tax: $0 in this example

 - Division 43 depreciation: $5,200